-One combined and integrated robust batch process to stabilize and upgrade steel slag and neutralize hydrochloric acid, whilst capturing CO2 from industrial processes, to produce high-value Precipitated Calcium Carbonate (PCC) and to upgrade calcium chloride process water.
+The aim of the SUPP project is to create one combined and integrated robust batch process in order to stabilize and upgrade steel slag and neutralize hydrochloric acid.
+In addition, it this process produces high-value Precipitated Calcium Carbonate (PCC) and upgrades calcium chloride process water whilst capturing CO2 from industrial processes.

-Potential options to recover, re-use and valorize components in residue streams resulting from recent research, offer the possibility to develop new innovative processes, both process technology and process routes, providing solutions for existing challenges regarding the continuity of operation as faced by two major industries.
+This project offers potential options to recover, re-use and valorize components in residue streams resulting from recent research.
+In addition, it offers the possibility to develop new innovative processes, both process technology and process routes, and providing solutions for existing challenges regarding the continuity of operation as faced by two major industries.

 - CO2 emission reduction is essential.